 Landlord Negligence – These types of cases can occur where a landlord failed to take adequate security measures the keep the premises safe and secure.
 For example, an apartment complex owner would be liable to an injured party if a gate was broken and the landlord was aware of the broken gate, but did not fix it, and a third party entered the premises where the gate was broken and injured the plaintiff or stole their property.

-In order to bring a premises liability claim in Houston or New Orleans, the injured must be able to prove each of the following elements:
+In order to bring a premises liability claim, the injured must be able to prove the following element were true:

 - The injured party must be able to prove a condition existed on the premises that posed an unreasonable risk of harm to anyone present on the premises.